 The H510 seems to be quite restrictive in terms of airflow, but testing by several reviewers and users has shown that it is not quite as bad as it seems to be.
 The H510 is primarily a negative-pressure optimized case, which means that it works best if the two fans are placed as exhausts (which they are from the factory) rather than intakes.
 This forces the air from the outside to make its way to the inside of the case via small gaps in the chassis due to negative pressure, and that leads to a significant drop in GPU temperatures.
 The CPU temperatures are not quite so impressive but that can be rectified by using a radiator.
 The NZXT H510 has support for a 240 or 280mm radiator in the front of the case, but unfortunately no 360mm radiator is supported.

 Aesthetically, the H510 is quite amazing as it brings a minimalistic design with sleek lines and clean panels.
 The iconic NZXT cable management bar is also present in this case which helps to clean up the cable management of your build a little bit.
+You might also be surprised to hear that a more expensive case like the NZXT H700i looks quite similar as well.
 The build quality of the case is also excellent, and there are multiple quality-of-life features as well on the case, such as the inclusion of a front USB-C port.

 The H510 is one of the most iconic cases in NZXT’s lineup, and it certainly gets full marks for its unique design.
-If you are looking for a minimalistic case with a budget under $70, then the H510 is exactly what you’ve been looking for.
+If you are looking for a minimalistic case on a budget under $70, then the H510 will be the best looking PC case under $70.

 CoolerMaster does not have the best reputation in terms of case design and optimal airflow.
 They have many excellent cases such as the CM MB511 and the H500P Mesh but sometimes they deliver failures as well such as the original H500 and many of the MasterBox Lite cases.
 However, with the NR600, they delivered one of the best airflow-focused cases on the market right now, and it is quite affordable as well.